stephenberry/glaze/docs/variant-handling.md

 ## Object Types

+Glaze provides multiple strategies for deducing which variant type to use when reading JSON objects:

-### Auto Deduction of Object Types
+### Auto Deduction with Unique Keys
-Objects can be auto deduced based on the presence of unique key combinations.
+Objects can be auto deduced when they have unique key combinations that distinguish them from other types in the variant.
 ```c++
 struct xy_t
 {